 Improve product quality

-By having real-time data of your products, you’re able to refine your production with process automation manufacturing.
+Having real-time data about your products and following your production quality control checklist, you can refine your production with process automation manufacturing.
 This will allow you to discover the inferior components in your products and make the necessary replacements.

 Improve response time

-With real-time data, you can get a better understanding of your stock levels, to immediately know if you can start production or if you need to order more material, drastically increasing your business's fulfillment rate.
+With real-time data, you can better understand your stock levels to immediately know if you can start production or need to order more material, drastically increasing your business’s fulfillment rate.

 Of course, this is mainly focused on manufacturing process software, but when it comes to using robotics, there are two main reasons: